primaryobjects/UnityAFrameExporter/README.md

 5. Click AFrameExporter prefab to show exporter inspector.<br><br>
 6. Click Export button on inspector.<br><br>
 7. Find the `index.html` file in your project Assets folder under `Assets/AFrameExporter/export/index.html`
+8. Launch a local web server using `python3 -m http.server` to view the result at `http://localhost:8000`

 *Note 1, you may need to copy `.png` images into the folder `Assets/AFrameExporter/export/images` for textures used by your scene.*

 *Note 2, some models render better using gltf format, instead of obj.
 You can convert your models using [gltf-exporer](https://github.com/Plattar/gltf-exporter) from within Unity and save to your `/export/models` directory.
 Finally, edit your exported index.html to load the gltf by changing the `<a-obj-model>` tag to `<a-gltf-model src="models/your_model.gltf"></a-gltf-model>`*

+*Note 3, Linux users may need to install the following libraries: `sudo apt install libc6-dev` and `sudo apt install libgdiplus`.*

 ## Using the Sample
 1. Clone This Repository in your PC.<br><br>